JakobBergG/Dataproject_GBM/README.md

 ![](README_pictures/3dgtv.png){width=50%}

 ### Registration: MR to CT grid
-Each MR scan is registered to the grid of the CT scan using the function "*register_MR_to_CT*" from "*registration/registration_MR_mask_to_CT_mask.py*".
+Each MR scan is registered to the grid of the CT scan using the function `register_MR_to_CT` from `registration/registration_MR_mask_to_CT_mask.py`.
 To perform the registration using SimpleElastix, we need the brain masks from the brain segmentation step.
 The final registration is a result of two separate rounds of registration:

 In the first round the brain masks are used to skull-strip the MR and CT images, which allows us to align the scans at the center of gravity of the brains to get a decent starting point for the first round of registration.
 The first round can be considered a rough registration.
 In the second round we replace the skull-stripped scans by the original scans - now at the position where we left off at the first round - and the parameters in this round of registration are used to fine-tune the registration.
 When the MR scan has been registered to the CT grid, the corresponding brain mask and GTV are moved along with the registered MR scan.